Nonsurgical and Surgical Treatments for Hand and Wrist Pain

 An orthopedic specialist may place the patient’s hand, finger or wrist in a splint, cast or brace to stop movement.
 Keeping the hand stabilized prevents additional harm and promotes healing.

-While resting the hand, wrist or finger, our physicians often recommend medication that can help with inflammation.
+While the patient is resting, our physicians often recommend medication that can help with inflammation.
 Any over-the-counter medications taken by the patient during this time should be approved by the orthopedist.

 Physical therapy can help a patient who is suffering from swelling, stiffness or pain in the hands or wrist.
 Depending on the condition, our physical therapist will give the patient specific exercises to reduce symptoms.

-Physical therapy can also be given after surgery to aid in increasing movement.
+Physical therapy can also be used after surgery to aid in increasing movement and restoring function.

 The most common injection for hand or wrist pain is a corticosteroid shot.
 It can be used to reduce the side effects of tendonitis, trigger finger, carpal tunnel syndrome, tennis elbow and arthritis.

-When surgery is needed and when possible, the surgeons at MOS use a minimally invasive approach called arthroscopic surgery.
-The main advantage of surgery over some of the other treatment options is that it can provide long-lasting pain relief, better hand function and improve the appearance of the hands.
+When surgery is needed and when possible, the surgeons at MOS use minimally invasive techniques.
+The main advantage of surgery over some of the other treatment options is that it can provide long-lasting pain relief and better function.

-The most common hand and wrist surgeries include:
+The most common hand and wrist surgeries include the following.